jarradseers/middleware-chain/README.md

-# Chain
+# Middleware Chain

   Chain your node.js functions.

-  Chain allows you to simply chain your syncronous / asyncronous middleware functions.
+  Middleware Chain allows you to simply chain your syncronous / asyncronous middleware functions.
 It works in a very similar way to how express handles middleware.

   Works really well using the [https://www.npmjs.com/package/consign](consign) module to autoload your scripts.